Updated March 27, 2023

 Blue Prism is one of the companies based out of the UK which works on Robotic Process automation.
 This company works on providing solutions, software which mainly deals with the automation of processes that are assumed to be clerical back-office jobs and do the tasks exactly like humans.
-Automating processes like clicks, navigations, typing, etc. in a sequential manner will allow it to achieve building multiple systems which can take care of automating regular tasks so that developer can focus on accomplishing more complex tasks.
-In this article, we will go through a lot of fundamentals on Blue Prism like understanding what is basically stands for, it’s different components and the benefits of using it.
+Automating processes like clicks, navigations, typing, etc. in a sequential manner will allow it to achieve building multiple systems which can take care of automating regular tasks so that developers can focus on accomplishing more complex tasks.
+In this article, we will go through a lot of fundamentals on Blue Prism like understanding what it basically stands for, its different components, and the benefits of using it.
 So, let’s get started!

 Objectives of Blue Prism

 Let us look at the objectives of Blue Prism as a company in a snippet and then move to different components of Blu Prism.
 The genre Robotic Process Automation or in short form RPA was coined by Blue Prism itself and is one of the largest shareholders in this genre to date and this is the fact that they are still the pioneers of RPA software development.

 The main intention behind the development of RPA was to introduce a huge “digital workforce” and enable an organization to be agile, and though the process of automation, the rule-based working principle improves the accuracy of work in the long run.
 RPA makes sure that it provides security, flexibility, complaint process, resilient systems, and scalable solutions.

 In today’s world, it has a lot of relevance in each aspect of the type of organization where we don’t want repetitive jobs to be carried out by humans.
 In this section, we would go through some use cases where it has set their foot in easing out the process for us!